FluxML/GeometricFlux.jl/docs/src/basics/passgraph.md

 GCNConv(adj_mat, feat=>h1, relu)
 ```

-`Simple(Di)Graph`, `SimpleWeighted(Di)Graph` or `Meta(Di)Graph` provided by the packages LightGraphs, SimpleWeightedGraphs and MetaGraphs, respectively, are valid arguments for passing as a static graph to this layer.
+`Simple(Di)Graph`, `SimpleWeighted(Di)Graph` or `Meta(Di)Graph` provided by the packages Graphs, SimpleWeightedGraphs and MetaGraphs, respectively, are valid arguments for passing as a static graph to this layer.
 An adjacency list is also accepted in the type of `Vector{Vector}` is also accepted.

 ## Variable graph